samcmill/wassail/README.md

 std::cout << static_cast<json>(r) << std::endl;
 ```

-The three categories of key buildings are shown in this example.
+The three categories of building blocks are shown in this example.

 1. Data building blocks collect information about the system.  wassail
    provides multiple data sources in the `wassail::data` namespace.